 Frequently Asked Questions About Lake George During The COVID-19 Pandemic

-Do you have questions about what to expect this summer in the Lake George area?
+Do you have questions about what to expect this fall in the Lake George area?
 The FAQs below cover the topics people have been asking about the most, and each question has been answered to the best of our ability.
-As we progress through the New York Forward Reopening Plan (detailed in the "Timeline for Reopening" section below), we'll continue to update this page to keep it as accurate as possible.
+Since things have been changing so rapidly, we'll continue to update this page to keep it as accurate as possible.